VernierST/godirect-js/README.md

 ## Requirements

-This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) which has limited browser support.
+This library is currently only implemented using [WebBluetooth](https://webbluetoothcg.github.io/web-bluetooth/) and [WebHID](https://wicg.github.io/webhid/) both of which have limited browser support

 ## Installation